doableware/djongo/docs/docs/using-django-with-mongodb-data-fields.md

 entries = Entry.objects.filter(blog_name='Beatles Blog')
 ```

 There are no JOINs generated with this and queries will be much faster.
 I know what you are thinking though, aren't we duplicating data?
-Yes we are, but only if the backend database doesn’t use data compression.
+Yes we are, but only if the backend database doesn't use data compression.

 OK, so use compression to mitigate data duplication but take a look at our Entry model, it has 10 columns and is getting unmanageable.